rlDDPGAgentOptions

 If SampleTime

-, for Simulink environments, the time interval between consecutive elements in the
+, in Simulink environments, the time interval between consecutive elements in the

 returned output experience reflects the timing of the events that trigger the RL Agent block

 This property is shared between the agent and the agent options object within the agent.
-Therefore, if you change it in the agent options object, it gets changed in the agent, and vice versa.
+If you change this property in the agent options object, it also changes in the agent, and vice versa.

 Example: SampleTime=-1

-Discount factor applied to future rewards during training, specified as a positive scalar less than or equal to 1.
+Discount factor applied to future rewards during training, specified as a nonnegative scalar less than or equal to 1.

 Example: DiscountFactor=0.9